Most Similar To: Ryu

 Jago also gets some extra frame advantage after linkers and manuals (specifically, 2 more frames of advantage), which means he can circumvent the manual restriction rules by performing a manual one strength higher than the linker he performed, and he can even freestyle manuals together (such as close MK) mid-combo.
 These combos give Jago extra options to cause lockouts, which is particularly strong if he is trying to perform a short combo to earn a large cash out, but he's unlikely to use them for long, since ending the combo and using shadow Endokukens to gain health back is generally preferable.

-Normals to watch: Jago's best normal is almost certainly Double Roundhouse (+HK), which leaves him at an almost unreasonable +3 on block at point blank range and is the cornerstone of Jago's amazing frame trap offense.
+Normals to watch: Jago's best normal is almost certainly Double Roundhouse (+HK), which leaves him at a very strong +2 on block at point blank range and is the cornerstone of Jago's amazing frame trap offense.
 Its only weakness is that it is 2 hits, so it can (and should) be shadow countered by good defenders.
 Mix in close standing MK at close range or as a meaty attack, which is fast and active for a long time, to ensure that your opponent is always scared to press buttons.

 For space control, far standing MP and HP are excellent at taking up space in front of Jago and lead to easy hit confirms off Endokuken or Wind Kick.
 Crouching MK is a great long-range "shoto-like" low attack, but unlike Street Fighter shotos, you'll probably want to cancel it into Wind Kick or Laser Sword, rather than Endokuken, to maintain better advantage.
 Neck Cutter (+HP) is a nearly unseeable overhead that reaches three character lengths in front of Jago and should be abused as both a footsies poke and a mixup tool, especially in the corner where you get to control the spacing.
 Jumping HP is a beastly crossup that can be made very ambiguous and meaty on knocked down opponents.

 Specials to watch: Laser Sword and Wind Kick, both excellent pressure and neutral tools, are crucial to Jago's game; check out the Openers section above for more details about them.
 Tiger Fury is a very hard-hitting 1-hit uppercut which is infallible as anti-air, does massive damage on counter hit, and can be instinct canceled for fireball juggles that lead to unbreakable health regeneration.
-You can use it as a 3-frame punish, anti-air, or as a mixup, providing you cancel it with instinct activation or shadow Endokuken; canceling to shadow Endokuken is safe from shadow counter and leaves Jago at -4 on block, which is punishable by a few characters but generally ends Jago's offensive turn.
-In neutral, Shadow Endokuken comes out very fast after the freeze and destroys projectiles along its path, and is fully safe, making it a decent guess move in the mid-range.
+You can use it as a 3-frame punish, anti-air, or as a mixup, providing you cancel it with instinct activation or shadow Endokuken.
+Canceling to shadow Endokuken is safe from shadow counter and leaves Jago at -6 on block, which will be punishable by combos starting with a low-damage jab, but is much more preferable than getting punished for a raw Tiger Fury, and with certain types of spacing may avoid punishment entirely.
+The punish also must happen exceedingly quickly, as shadow Endokuken does not have much block stun, so your opponent may simply miss his window to attack.
+In neutral, Shadow Endokuken comes out very fast after the freeze and destroys projectiles along its path, and from far ranges will be very difficult to punish, making it a decent guess move in the mid-range.
 It also does a lot of chip damage, making it useful to close out rounds against a blocking opponent.

 General strategy: While Jago feels a lot like shoto characters in Street Fighter games, he is actually quite a bit more versatile than that.
-In some matchups he prefers to zone with fireballs and threaten at the mid-range with Wind Kick, but he is a very effective frame trapper and is difficult to punish without shadow counters, so feel free to take the fight to your opponent if your style or the matchup depends on it.
-While Jago doesn't have the easiest time getting to the mid-range against some powerful full screen characters, he is very hard to zone when he gets there, because shadow Wind Kick is perhaps the best horizontally-traveling move in the game, beating strong low attacks and any projectile with ease, and if your opponent doesn't have meter to shadow counter it, shadow Wind Kick leaves Jago at positive frames if it's blocked.
+In some matchups he prefers to zone with fireballs and threaten to close the mid-range gap with moves like Double Roundhouse, but he is a very effective frame trapper and is difficult to punish without shadow counters, so feel free to take the fight to your opponent if your style or the matchup depends on it.
+While Jago doesn't have the easiest time getting to the mid-range against some powerful full screen characters, he is very hard to zone when he gets there, because shadow Wind Kick is perhaps the best horizontally-traveling move in the game, beating strong low attacks and any projectile with ease, and if your opponent doesn't have meter to shadow counter it, shadow Wind Kick is also safe on block.
 When he gets in your face, use Double Roundhouse and his fast, long-range overhead to start and maintain your offense.
 If you want to punish jump-happy opponents with anti-air that hurts, and frustrate your opponent with fundamentals at almost all ranges, Jago is an excellent choice in KI.